 Title insurance is principally a product developed and sold as a result of an alleged comparative deficiency of land records.
 It is meant to protect an owner’s or a lender’s financial interest in real property against loss due to title defects, liens or other matters.

-It will defend against a lawsuit attacking the title, or reimburse the insured for the actual monetary loss incurred, up to the amount of insurance provided by the policy.
+It defends against a lawsuit attacking the title, or reimburses the insured for the actual monetary loss incurred, up to the amount of insurance provided by the policy.
 Title indemnity insurance is ordinarily taken out by a purchaser of the property or by the institution lending money on the mortgage in an amount equivalent to the purchase price of the property.